-- International Students A \$500 cancellation fee will be charged to international students who are admitted but, upon entering the U.S., immediately request to transfer to another institution (without attending any NU classes). - Cancellation after Add/Drop period if any classes were attended - Considered a Withdrawal from University -See the next section for the refund schedule
+International Students - A \$1,500 cancellation fee will be charged to international students who are admitted but, upon entering the U.S. or approval of change of status, immediately request to transfer to another institution (without attending any NU classes).

+Cancellation after Add/Drop period if any classes were attended - Considered a Withdrawal from University -- see next section for refund schedule